din3shn/DA_Portfolio_Proj/README.md

     This project demonstrates the ability to transform raw data into a meaningful story that can drive business decisions.

 [Uber Ride Data Analysis](https://github.com/din3shn/DA_Portfolio_Proj/tree/main/Excel_Projects_and_More/Uber_Rides_Analysis)

+    This project is dedicated to the analysis of Uber rides data.
+    Focused on cleaning, manipulating, and analyzing the dataset to answer key business questions.
+    The project aims to provide insights into ride patterns, driver efficiency, and customer preferences.
+    Operations performed include Data Cleaning, Manipulation and Analysis using pivot tables.
+    You can find the raw dataset and clean dataset and the analysis part in different sheets in the workbook.